-ICRU welcomes the opportunity to collaborate with other University of Iowa departments, offices, and

-	organizations who share a commitment to undergraduate involvement in research and creative work.
+ICRU welcomes the opportunity to collaborate with other University of Iowa departments, offices, and organizations who share a commitment to undergraduate involvement in research and creative work.

-	- ICRU is a reporting unit of the Office of the Vice President for Research, which supports

-	research, scholarship, and innovation at the University of Iowa.
+- ICRU is a unit of the Office of the Vice President for Research, which supports research and creative scholarship at the University of Iowa.

-	- The Office of the Provost provides academic leadership to the University.
-Its fundamental mission

-	is to champion innovation and excellence in teaching, research, creative production, and service.
+- The Office of the Provost provides academic leadership to the University and provides funding for student awards through ICRU.
+Its fundamental mission is to champion innovation and excellence in teaching, research, creative production, and service.

-	- The Graduate College Manages the enrollment and degree progress for nearly 5,000 students from

-	over 100 graduate programs in 10 different colleges which span the Arts and Humanities, Biological

-	Sciences, Health Sciences, Engineering, Education, Physical Sciences, Social Sciences, and Business.

-	Faculty and staff also work with undergraduates and ICRU in programs like the McNair Scholars

-	Program and the Summer Research Opportunities Program.
+- The Graduate College Manages the enrollment and degree progress for nearly 5,000 students from over 100 graduate programs in 10 different colleges which span the Arts and Humanities, Biological Sciences, Health Sciences, Engineering, Education, Physical Sciences, Social Sciences, and Business.
+Faculty and staff also work with undergraduates and ICRU in programs like the McNair Scholars Program and the Summer Research Opportunities Program.

 - The IBA is a grant-funded program that supports the academic and personal success of University of Iowa students interested in pursuing a Ph.D. in the Biosciences.
 IBA students have access to hands-on research opportunities that earn competitive wages, a faculty mentor, professional development workshops, career counseling, free tutoring (as needed) and a strong community of students, staff & faculty that value diversity in the Biosciences.